Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 Lola Choco Bar and Sweet House

-Close to Burlington Rotary Centennial Pond is a charming cafe within downtown Burlington’s Village Square that serves homemade pastries and other delightful treats to enjoy with hot chocolate.
+This charming cafe in downtown Burlington’s Village Square serves homemade pastries and other delightful treats to enjoy with hot chocolate after ice skating at the Burlington Rotary Centennial Pond in Spencer Smith Park.

-Burlington Rotary Centennial Pond (Spencer Smith Park): 1340 Lakeshore Road, Burlington
+Burlington Rotary Centennial Pond, 1340 Lakeshore Road, Burlington

 Stella Luna Gelato Cafe

-Known for its sublime award-wining gelato, Stella Luna Gelato Cafe is a great place to visit for a hot cup of chocolate after skating along the Rideau Canal.
+Known for its sublime award-wining gelato and heart-warming love story, Stella Luna Gelato Cafe is also great place to visit for a hot cup of chocolate after skating along the Rideau Canal, the world famous outdoor ice skating rink.
+Skate rentals are available under the McKenzie King Bridge.

 Oat Couture Oatmeal Cafe

-Just a few blocks from Stella Luna is the cafe that redefines ways of eating oatmeal.
-Oat Couture Oatmeal Cafe offers a relaxing atmosphere where you can sit down and enjoy great conversations over a cup of hot cocoa.
+Just a few blocks from Stella Luna, Oat Couture Oatmeal Cafe redefines ways of enjoying oatmeal and great conversations over a cup of hot cocoa.

 Location: 1154 Bank Street, Ottawa